Incremental DRL-Based Resource Management for Dynamic Network Slicing in an Urban-Wide Testbed: INTRODUCTION

-With the rapid development of the Internet of Things (IoT) and mobile networks, there has been an increasing demand for latency-sensitive and computing-intensive services and applications \cite{abouaomar2021resource, premsankar2022energy}.
-In response to this, the concept of multi-access edge computing (MEC) has emerged as a prominent solution in fifth-generation (5G) networks.
-MEC brings network resources closer to users, decentralizing computing demands from data centers and enabling better network experiences in terms of latency and processing speeds \cite{sriram2022edge, li2022drl}.
-In the context of edge computing networks, network slicing has gained significant attention as an on-demand approach to provide customized services by dividing the physical edge network into multiple logical ones \cite{zhao2023task, wu2022survey}.
+With the rapid development of the Internet of Things (IoT) and mobile networks, there has been an increasing demand for latency-sensitive and computing-intensive services and applications~\cite{abouaomar2021resource, premsankar2022energy}.
+In response, Multi-access Edge Computing (MEC) networks bring computational and storage resources closer to edge devices.
+By handling data and requests near the end-users, MEC networks significantly reduce latency, optimize traffic management, and facilitate a context-aware user experience.
+On the other hand, network slicing serves as a vital mechanism in 5G and beyond, allowing network operators to create multiple logical networks from a single physical infrastructure catering to various user requirements.
+The integration of Multi-access Edge Computing (MEC) and network slicing enhances the capabilities of 5G networks~\cite{thantharate2023adaptive6g, jin2023network, domeke2022integration, afolabi2018network}.
+Given the proximity of data processing in MEC, network slices can offer their services with minimal latency, supporting the realization of real-time applications.

-Benefiting from proximity and localized data processing capabilities, the combination of MEC and network slicing enables the provisioning of a wide range of ultra-reliable low latency communications (URLLC) services, including real-time video processing, edge analysis, edge storage, etc. \cite{thantharate2023adaptive6g, jin2023network, domeke2022integration, afolabi2018network}.
-However, due to the dynamic nature of loads and limited resources on MECs, an effective network slicing resource management solution is required to guarantee service quality and maximize resource utilization.
-Numerous research has focused on the development of management strategies for network slicing, aiming to tackle the allocation of shared resources among slices on edge computing networks in satisfying diverse 5G applications.
-Based on employed techniques, these works can be categorized into optimization-based \cite{d2020sl, liu2019direct, ma2020slicing}, game theory-based \cite{caballero2019network,datar2021strategic,tran2020resource, fossati2020multi} or deep reinforcement learning (DRL)-based strategy \cite{hurtado2022deep, vila2020novel, sun2019dynamic, wu2022heterogeneous, van2019optimal, qi2019deep}, respectively \cite{su2019resource, d2020sl}.

-In particular, Suh, \textit{et al.} \cite{suh2022deep} applied a deep Q learning-based algorithm that decides the resource allocation of MECs to multiple slices.
-However, their strategy, which employs a single agent to handle policies for multiple network slices, is severely limited by the exponentially growing action space.
-This approach may encounter difficulties in converging and adapting to complex networks.
-In comparison, Sun \textit{et al.} \cite{sun2019dynamic} proposed an autonomous virtual resource-slicing framework, which dynamically reserves resources based on the traffic ratio and then refines the allocation by a single-agent DRL-based algorithm.
-However, in this method, the single-agent model only determines resource allocation for one network slice.
-The competition between slices in the same time slot is expanded into time spans of the Markov Decision Process (MDP) and is attenuated by the discount factor.